Paris Jackson Slams Rehab Rumors, Says Demi Lovato’s ‘Misfortune’ Not Needed To Make Her Healthy

 — Paris-Michael K. J. (@ParisJackson) June 26, 2018

-Reportedly, some family members of Paris Jackson are still concerned for her wellbeing, but it seems that the artist is determined to stay sober and live a positive lifestyle.
+Reportedly, some family members of Paris Jackson are still concerned for her well-being, but it seems that the artist is determined to stay sober and live a positive lifestyle.
 Demi Lovato is still under medical care due to complications, but she is expected to make a full recovery, as reported by CNN.